tomasmendestt/NeRF_application/README.md

 4. Neural Field Training (`ns-train`)
 5. Interactive Visualization (`ns-viewer`)

-OR if using an ipad:
+OR if using an Ipad:

 1. Ipad Acquisition
 2. Frame Extraction (`extract_frames.py`)